Tyrcnex/23-24-notes/course-notes/chemistry/notes/Quantum Theory and the Electronic Structure of Atoms.md

 Think about it like this: The wave starts appearing from the left, moving up and and down as it moves to the right.
 After one second, how many hills are there?

 > The **speed** of a wave is a relationship between wavelength and frequency.
 The formula is as follows: $$\text{speed}=\text{wavelength}\times\text{frequency}$$
-    From now on though, I'm going to refer to these variables with letters: speed will be represented as $u$, wavelength represented as $\lambda$, and frequency represented as $v$.
-Therefore the above formula would be:  $$u=\lambda\times v$$
-- Don't be intimidated by the symbols, just remember what they represent.
+    From now on though, I'm going to refer to these variables with letters: $u$ means speed, $\lambda$ means wavelength, and $v$ means frequency.
+Therefore the above formula would be:  $$u=\lambda\times v$$Don't be intimidated by the symbols, just remember what they represent.

 ___